andersy005/blog/_sources/posts/2021/google-dynamic-dns-wildcard-subdomains.md.txt

 I'm using `example.com` as a dummy domain for demonstration purposes.
 :::

+## Server/VM with a dynamic IP address

+For a server with a dynamic IP address, we need to create a dynamic DNS record and a CNAME record in our DNS settings.

-## Step 1: Create a Dynamic DNS record in Synthetic Records
+### Step 1: Create a Dynamic DNS record in Synthetic Records

 Create a synthetic record for **dokku.example.com** instead of **\*.dokku.example.com**:

 ![](../../_static/images/google-domains-dynamic-dns.png)

-## Step 2: Create a CNAME record of the subdomain
+### Step 2: Create a CNAME record of the subdomain

 Create a CNAME record of the subdomain **\*dokku.example.com** and point it to the synthetic records subdomain **dokku.example.com**:

 ![](../../_static/images/google-domains-wildcard-subdomain.png)

-## Step 3: Set up ddclient on your server
+### Step 3: Set up ddclient on your server

 First, make sure [`ddclient`](https://github.com/ddclient/ddclient) is installed on your server and the `ddclient` service is up and running.